 But that was it.
 It’s not happening again.
 And that’s not great.

 Regardless of its quality in the grand scheme of things, this otherwise moribund NBA game provided genuine excitement to a crowd starved of anything comparable.
-Perhaps a little bit too much of that excitement was directed more towards the inflatable moonwalking dinosaur and the dancing girl who accidentally showed her babymaker, and less towards Amir Johnson’s excessive hedging on pick-and-roll defense.
+Perhaps a little bit too much of that excitement was directed more towards the inflatable moonwalking dinosaur and the dancing girl who accidentally showed her babymaker, and less towards Amir Johnson’s excessive hedging on pick-and-roll defence.
 But that doesn’t matter.
 It doesn’t make a difference why people enjoyed it, just as long as they did.
 And they did.

 However, that in itself is a double edged sword.
 Sure, we got to watch two games, but then what?
 Then, now, it’s back to a world of buffering streams, message boards, and Associated Press releases, hunkering under bins for scraps of NBA coverage and squeezing clean the internet’s teats for every morsel of its soothing, reinvigorating transaction-laden goodness.
 And it won’t really suffice.
 In the internet era, we are sufficiently exposed to the product to crave for it, yet not enough to ever get our fill.
 For us fans, scratching the itch only makes it itch more.

 That probably won’t pacify the NBA fans from other countries, whose itches never get scratched.
 I can empathise.
 But you’ll just have to trust me.
 Like any good relationship, it never ends as well as it starts.
 It might be better to have loved and lost than never to have loved at all, but that doesn’t change the demonstrable fact that losing love only makes you yearn to love more.
 And if you don’t get it, it hurts.

 If that sounds like an overreaction to an irrelevant March-time lottery decider…….you weren’t there.